JZac42/Cycling_Data/README.md

   biketotal <- biketotal %>%
   	select(-c(start_lat, start_lng, end_lat, end_lng, start_station_name, start_station_id, end_station_name, end_station_id))
 ```
-Next is to standardize the formating, such as dates, times, starts and finishes, etc. Converting start and end at to proper date format and adding sperate columns for each to allow better analysis.
+Next is to standardize the formatting, such as dates, times, starts and finishes, etc. Converting start and end at to proper date format and adding separate columns for each to allow better analysis.
 ```
 	biketotal$started_at <- lubridate::as_datetime(biketotal$started_at)
 	biketotal$ended_at <- lubridate::as_datetime(biketotal$ended_at)